 Tuesday 26 May

-Our guest commissioner/executive producer (tba) will give the inside track on their role, and lead a masterclass on the serial overview – with focus on three students’ work (2–4 pages overview, maximum 1,500 words plus images).
+Our guest Manda Levin will give the inside track on her role as Senior Commissioning Editor for Development at the BBC, and lead a masterclass on the serial overview – with focus on three students’ work (2–4 pages overview, maximum 1,500 words plus images).

 Monday 1 June

-Teaching from Colin Teevan on dramatic time – plus a workshop focusing on extracts from three students’ pilot scripts.
+Teaching from Colin Teevan on telling story and character through action (and reaction), with a focus on the uses of the action sequence – plus a workshop focusing on extracts from three students’ pilot scripts.

 Monday 8 June

-Teaching from Colin Teevan on point of view – plus a workshop focusing on extracts from three students’ pilot scripts.
+Teaching from Colin Teevan on dramatic time – how to create a sense of time and dramatic pace within your drama and using effective cutting and juxtaposition of scenes to achieve this – plus a workshop focusing on extracts from three students’ pilot scripts.

 Masterclass 5: Director